Looking for tips for growing basil in your vegetable garden?

 Basil plants are native to warm, temperate, and tropical regions.

 If you wish to save your own basil seed, select a few vigorous growing basil and allow the plants to grow uninterrupted to flowering and seed formation.

 Watch the flower and seed pots carefully so that you harvest the seeds for drying before they fall to the ground.

-Basils can be used as an ingredient in culinary delights, potpourris, herbal teas, honeys, and vinegars.
+Basil can be used as an ingredient in culinary delights, potpourris, herbal teas, honeys, and vinegars.

-Growing basil can also be used as decorative borders for the vegetable garden or in patio containers.
+Basil can also be used as decorative borders for the vegetable garden or in patio containers.